LOGIN INTERMEDIARIES BORROWERS

 • Development exit: For development projects at PC (Practical Completion), development exit bridging can enable you to extract equity and move on to another project or repay the development finance lender if your project overruns to reduce the pressure on sales.

 Often, bridging loans are explained as a temporary funding solution in between buying and selling property.
-However, they can be far more pliable and useful for a myriad of property transactions.
+However, they can be far more pliable and used for a myriad of property transactions.

 Pros and cons of bridging loans

-Bridging loans explained without covering the potential downsides can’t help you make informed decisions on your next finance solution.
-In addition to understanding the benefits and how to use bridging finance, there are associated risks to be aware of.
+Bridging loans explained without covering potential downsides can’t help you make informed finance decisions.
+In addition to understanding the benefits and how to use bridging finance, there are risks to be aware of.

 Below is an overview of the upsides and downsides involved, but you can read more in-depth about the pros and cons of bridging loans here.